FREQUENTLY ASKED QUESTIONS

 The DMV does not currently allow for the documents to be emailed.
 A physical document, signed by a licensed driving school is the only document accepted by the DMV.
 You are always welcome to contact our office at 844-374-8301 to request that we expedite your Certificate of Completion for a fee of $25.
 Otherwise your Certificate of Completion will be mailed within 5-7 business days of completion.
 You will be issued your Certificate at your last session if attending Classroom Driver Education.

 How does Classroom Driver Education work?

 Our Classroom Driver Education is conducted in four sessions at a Teen Road to Safety location near you.
-You'll need to attend all four sessions in order to receive your blue Certificate of Completion of Classroom Driver Education.
-Please refer to our calendar for upcoming classes.
+Student needs to attend all four sessions (although they do not need to be taken consecutively) to be issued the blue Certificate of Completion for Classroom Driver Education.
 CLICK HERE TO VIEW CALENDAR

 Do I need my own car to take Behind the Wheel lessons?